Nash multiplicities and resolution invariants: Rees algebras and their use in resolution of singularities

 The previous example shows that Rees algebras appear as an appropriate language to represent such a set of equations and weights, and allow us to describe the transformations on the subset $C$ we are interested in via well defined transformations of the associated Rees algebra (see (\ref{eq:transf_law})).
 It is very important to understand to which extent a given algebra can represent $C$.
 For this purpose we will consider the following transformations:

 \begin{Def} A \textit{local sequence on} a variety \textit{$V$} is a sequence of morphisms

-where each $\phi _i$ is either a blow up at a regular center or a smooth morphism, such as the restriction to an open subset or a product by some affine space (see for example (\ref{diag:prod_line})). \end{Def}
+where each $\phi _i$ is either a blow up at a regular center or a smooth morphism, such as an open inmersion or a projection from a product by some affine space (see for example (\ref{diag:prod_line})). \end{Def}

 \begin{Def} Let $\mathcal{G}$ be a Rees algebra over $\mathcal{O}_V$.
 A \textit{$\mathcal{G}$-local sequence over $V$} is a local sequence over $V$ as in Definition \ref{def:loc_seq_V},